wellinthatcase/fast-redis/README.md

 suredis partially supports the following:
   - Advanced commands.
 Mostly through the `manual` method as of now.

-  An advanced command would be a command that is not directly applicable to data management.
-    - Commands like "ACL CAT", "BGREWRITEAOF", etc, are advanced commands that don't directly interact with data.
-    - Commands like "SET", "LPUSH", "DEL", etc, are very directly involved in data management and have strong support.

 suredis has plans to implement or enhance the following (in no particular order):
   - Async.
   - Sorted Sets.